SAP/ai-sdk-js/packages/orchestration/README.md

 #### Templating

-Use the Orchestration client with templating to pass a prompt with placeholders, that can be filled during a chat completion request with the input parameters.
+Use the orchestration client with templating to pass a prompt with placeholders, that are filled with input parameters during a chat completion request.

 This feature enables you to vary the prompt based on the input parameters.